-We too often turn away from the promises of God and embrace promises held out to us by the world.
+Now loved ones, we too often turn away from the promises of God and embrace promises held out to us by the world.
 God says, "I will never leave you nor forsake you" and yet we feel lonely and so seek out wrong relationships.
-In Psalms God says, "I will provide your every need" and yet we try to amass what wealth we can and bank our future on it.
+God says, "I will provide your every need" and yet we try to amass what wealth we can and bank our future on it.
 God says, "Sin will stain and corrode and corrupt your soul" yet we are addicted to its pleasures.
-God says, "Confess your sins and I will forgive and cleanse" yet we often hide them and quiet the insistent voice of conscience in alcohol, or TV, social media, or hobbies.
+God says, "Confess your sins and I will forgive and cleanse" yet we often hide them and quiet the insistent voice of conscience in alcohol, or TV, or music or hobbies.

 The promises of God are the common possession of His people.
 The more we speak of them and praise God for them and share how God has helped us by them, the more we will be encouraged by these continual demonstrations of the faithfulness of God.
 We will hold fast.

 We will refuse the weak and feeble and faddish substitutes held out to us.
 That is why this is addressed to you.
 YOU must hold fast to the hope-giving promises WE profess and possess.

 This is something you do with your heart.
-To draw near to God, you do not have to go to a different location, like the kitchen, bedroom, the office, or even church to embrace your hope.
+You cannot go to the kitchen or the office to embrace your hope.
 Clinging with trembling joy to the future expectation of all a faithful God promises is DONE WHEN WE DRAW NEAR!